Trade war puts the hoof into U.S. pig part exports to China

 “The Chinese aren’t going to get hurt by this,” said Ken Maschhoff, chairman of The Maschhoffs, the largest family-owned U.S. pork producer.
 “Chile or Europe or somebody else is going to say, ‘Well, we’ve got a bunch of stomachs or livers or feet that we’re not using...’”

-The slowdown hurts major processors in the United States, such as WH Group Ltd’s Smithfield Foods Inc; Seaboard Foods, a division of Seaboard Corp; and the JBS USA unit of Brazil’s JBS SA.
+The slowdown hurts major processors in the United States, such as WH Group Ltd’s (0288.HK) Smithfield Foods Inc; Seaboard Foods, a division of Seaboard Corp (SEB.A); and the JBS USA unit of Brazil’s JBS SA (JBSS3.SA).
 Such companies benefited from record total U.S. offal sales of more than $1.1 billion in 2017.

 Smithfield, the biggest U.S. pork processor and exporter to China, declined to comment.
 The company, owned by China-based WH Group, sells offal, jowls and lard, according to its website.

-Meat processor Tyson Foods Inc also declined to comment.
+Meat processor Tyson Foods Inc (TSN.N) also declined to comment.
 Seaboard and JBS did not respond to requests for comment.

 Margins for U.S. pork processors are under pressure due to the impact of the trade fight and last month slipped to their lowest level in three years.